Out of gauge container: Top container types [+ 2024 guide to best prices]

 Out of gauge cargo comes with its own set of challenges.
 Here are some of the biggest potential obstacles to be aware of when shipping OOG cargo:

 Damage during loading and unloading: The irregular shape and size of OOG cargo can make it tricky to load and unload cargo safely.
 If not handled properly, the cargo or containers could get damaged, incurring additional costs.
-Learn more about container damages and how to deal with them here.
+Container Damage

 Toppling or shifting during shipping: OOG cargo is more prone to toppling or shifting during shipping due to its irregular shape, weight and size.
 This can cause damage to the cargo, container, or even the transport vehicle.

 Ensure that the cargo is properly secured and balanced during transportation to prevent shifting or damage.
-Use appropriate load-securing techniques, such as tie-downs, chains, or straps, and regularly check the cargo during transit.
+Use appropriate Container Loading, such as tie-downs, chains, or straps, and regularly check the cargo during transit.
 You can also use logs or other materials to fill the gaps, in order to prevent sliding.

 Weather-related risks: OOG cargo may also be more vulnerable to weather-related risks, such as strong winds or heavy rain.
 This is because it’s often exposed directly to the elements.
 If possible, cover OOG cargo with tarpaulin sheets to prevent unnecessary damage.